lorenzo-rovigatti/oxDNA/analysis/README.md

  * `minify (-p <n_cpus> -d <precision> -a) <trajectory> <output_file>` Reduces the file size of a trajectory by dropping the velocities.
 If called with `-a`, the a1 and a3 vectors will also be dropped.
 If called with `-d`, the position, a1 and a3 vectors will be truncated to the specified precision.<br/>
  * `multidimensional_scaling_mean (-p <n_cpus> -o <mean_structure_file> -d <deviations_file>) <trajectory>` Computes the mean structure based on local pairwise distances between particles.
 An alternative to `mean` that works better for highly flexible structures.
 Produces an oxDNA configuration and an oxView json file showing the per-particle deviation in distance to neighboring particles.<br/>
  * `output_bonds (-v <output> -u <oxDNA/pNnm> -p <n_cpus>) <input> <trajectory>` Lists all the interactions between nucleotides.
 The output is the same as the `pair_energy` observable from oxDNA.
 The `-v` option will instead create an oxView color overlay with the average energy per nucleotide for each potential.<br/>
- * `oxDNA_PDB (topology configuration_file direction -p <list of protein pdb files in system in order of occurence >)`  Converts either oxDNA DNA files to pdb, or oxDNA DNA/Protein hybrids to pdb format.
-Note that the PDB files must contain only the proteins, even if the structure was generated from a file which also contained DNA/RNA.<br/>
+ * `oxDNA_PDB topology configuration_file direction  <list of protein pdb files in system in order of occurence> (-o <output_file> -r <rmsf_file> -H -u -1)`  Converts either oxDNA DNA files to pdb, or oxDNA DNA/Protein hybrids to pdb format.
+Note that the PDB files must contain only the proteins, even if the structure was generated from a file which also contained DNA.
+The `-H` flag will add hydrogens to the PDB file, the `-u` flag will use uniform residue names in the PDB file, the `-1` flag will generate a separate PDB file for each strand in the structure.
+Does not work with RNA structures.<br/>
  * `pca (-p <n_cpus> -c) <trajectory> <mean file> <output>` Computes the principal components of deviations away from the mean.
 The principal components are written as an oxView json overlay file that will show the direction of the top mode.
 More components can be summed and added to the overlay by modifying the `N` variable in the script.
 If the `-c` flag is used it will also run the clustering script on each configuration's position in principal component space. <br/>
  * `plot_energy (-o <output_file> -f <histogram/trajectory/both>) <energy_file>` Plot the energy file from an oxDNA simulation <br/>
  * `subset_trajectory (-p <n_cpus>) -i <index_file output_file> <trajectory> <topology>` Split a the trajectory of a configuration into trajectories containint only a subset of the particles given in the index file.  `-i` can be called multiple times to produce multiple subsets from the same trajectory.